corticph/dictation-web-sdk/README.md

 ## License

-This SDK is not licensed.
+This SDK is licensed under MIT.

 ## Support